Parser

 • terminating_date (string)

-• lead_case_id (string) - only present when the case is part of multi-district litigation (MDL)
+• lead_case_id (string) - if the case is part of multi-district litigation (MDL), the id of the lead case

-• case_flags (list of strings) - only present when there are flags listed in the upper right corner of the Pacer docket
+• case_flags (list of strings) - any flags listed in the upper right corner of the Pacer docket

 • mdl_code (integer)